SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - Active Self-Supervised Learning: A Few Low-Cost Relationships Are All You Need [2023]: oracle queries semantic relationships between samples.
 - Hierarchical Active Learning With Qualitative Feedback on Regions [2023, IEEE T. Hum.-Mach.
 Syst.]
 - Beyond Active Learning: Leveraging the Full Potential of Human Interaction via Auto-Labeling, Human Correction, and Human Verification [2023]: Correctness check along with raw AL and pseudo-labels.
+- Exploiting Counter-Examples for Active Learning with Partial labels [2023]: provides a set of candidate labels that includes the true label.
+- Counterfactual Active Learning for Out-of-Distribution Generalization [2023, ACL]: Provide counterfactual examples.

 # The consideration of the performance metric